Mingding Doctrine

 (1:39:15)

 1. I have started to pastor my children.
-My son is 16 years old and my daughter is 13 years old.
-They have been in the church with us for many years.
+My son is 16 years old, and my daughter is 13 years old.
+They have both been in the church with us for many years.
 After studying this lesson, I feel that in terms of pastoral relationships, I have fatherly love for them, but many times I feel that I am too considerate of them.
-Many times I feel that if I push them too hard, they will be disgusted and the effect will be counterproductive.
+Many times I feel that if I push them too hard, they will resent me, and the effect will be counterproductive.
 Is it more difficult for parents to pastor their own children than for ordinary brothers and sisters?
 Is pastoring one's own children a suitable start for a Christian who is just beginning to learn how to pastor?
 (Bryan)

-Financial Problems
+Financial Issues

 (1:41:45)